 Whether to issue a timely warning will be determined on a case-by-case basis in light of all the facts surrounding the reported crime.
-The determination will be made by the Security Manager (or designee), the Vice President's Office, the dean of enrollment, advising, and student services, and the Title IX coordinator, or their designees, and the on-site designee when applicable.
+The determination will be made by the Security Manager (or designee), the Vice President's Office, and the Civil Rights and Title IX Coordinator, or their designees, and the on-site designee when applicable.
 In an extreme emergency, the notification process will be implemented at the sole direction of the Vice President's Office or the Safety Manager or her designee.